-Queensland Drones works with farmers, graziers, agronomists, crop consultants, seed suppliers, irrigation consultants and other agricultural specialists to develop and deliver innovative services that provide a significant value-add to existing farm management practices.
+Queensland Drones works with farmers, graziers, agronomists, crop consultants, seed suppliers, irrigation consultants and other agricultural specialists to develop and deliver innovative, high value aerial and ground services that help to scale and systematise farm management practices.

 We recognise there is a lot of hype and vague science going round about the use of drones in agriculture and we have been very careful to continuously test and redevelop our agricultural services to ensure they remain valid, valuable and backed by real science.

 That’s why we’ve structured our services for agriculture around the issues that really matter to growers, and backed them with real science.

 We can provide detailed and precise mapping of the elevation contours, soil patterns, vegetation patterns, water flows, drainage lines and other factors you need to know to plan how to grow or restructure your farm and incorporate new fields, how to contour your land for your particular crop requirements, how to minimise erosion and retain good soils, and where you can legally clear more land for agriculture.

 We employ a combination of regional soils data, EM soil conductivity mapping, farm ecosystem analysis and physical soil testing to provide you with a detailed understanding of the soil types, soil structures, water holding capabilities, nutrient levels and cropping sustainability factors across a field or your entire farm.
 This data can guide you to ensure your team are managing the soils according to their needs and to their water and nutrient absorption capabilities.